Zachary-Levesque/AI-Games-and-Logic-Solvers/README.md

 ## Why This Repo Matters

-This codebase demonstrates breadth across core AI techniques rather than a single model demo.
-It is useful as a resume project because it shows:
+This codebase demonstrates core AI techniques that demonstrate:

 - Search and game-playing algorithms with deterministic evaluation.
 - Reinforcement learning fundamentals with Q-value updates.